L.M. Marlowe | The Institutional Reformation™

 Probation was designed as an alternative to incarceration.
 It has become an alternative revenue stream.

-Approximately 3.7 million Americans are currently on probation.
+About 3.7 million Americans are currently on probation.
 The majority pay monthly supervision fees ranging from $30 to $150.

 The probation extraction architecture: